terremoth/test-langs-syntax/README.md

 To answer that, I thought "hum, I need a complete syntax example of every language I am thinking" so this repo's fork was perfect to test.

-I just changed the file extensions (so the highlight can work) of the languages I want and/or know the ext, some aren't even languages so mardown will be the correct choice since it is just explanation.
+I just changed the file extensions (so the highlight can work) of the languages I want and/or know the ext, some aren't even languages so markdown will be the correct choice since it is just explanation.